Last Updated on June 3, 2022 by Anne-Sophie Reinhardt

-Solo mom can be straight, gay, lesbians, aged, young, Asian, Hispanic or rich.
+Solo moms can be straight, gay, lesbian, aged, young, Asian, Hispanic, or rich.
 They (moms) can also be employed and unemployed.
-Moreover, they come from every culture, background, level, education, passion, skill and allegiance.
+Moreover, they come from every culture, background, level, education, passion, skill, and allegiance.

 Solo Moms can be single moms or moms with joint custody.
 Grandmothers can also parent their grandchildren.
 Solo Moms are mothers whose partners are often on the move or live abroad and leave them to take care of most of the parenting.

 They are mothers who have chosen to be a single mother, or some are forced to be one because of circumstances.
-Moreover, solo mom can be the one who adopted, found her/their children in foster care or conceived their children artificially.
-Some Solo Moms are born out of unexpected circumstances like the death of a partner, surprise pregnancies, or ending of a partnership.
+Moreover, solo moms can be the ones who adopt, found her/their children in foster care, or conceive their children artificially.
+Some Solo Moms are born out of unexpected circumstances like the death of a partner, surprise pregnancies, or the ending of a partnership.

 Why Is There a Term “Solo Mom”?